coffeesnwob/cloud-notes/structural markup.md

 </p>
 ```

-## Line breaks and horizonal rules
+## Line breaks and horizontal rules

 The `<br>` will add a line break inside the middle of the paragraph.